numfocus/gsoc/2016/proposals/deng-pan.md

 I am interested in becoming a data scientist, in which career python and pandas are powerful and popular tools.
 I would like to join the development of pandas, because it helps me understand pandas better, as well as improves my coding skills and insights.

-I chose to join the panel/xarray project because the project offers me the chance to review and study the general features and advantages/disadvantages of both pandas and xarray packages.
+I look forward to joining the panel/xarray project because the project offers me the chance to review and study the general features and advantages/disadvantages of both pandas and xarray packages.
+I believe I can benefit a lot from finishing the work and so do pandas/xarray.

+## Contact information
+Name: Pan Deng

+E-mail: engelzora@gmail.com

+Github: OXPHOS

+IRC: OXPHOS

+Time zone: UTC-05:00